+- 1. Statutory time limit

+- 2. Approved plans

+- 3. Details of doors and door and window frames

+- 4. Details of rooflights

+- 5. Details of rainwater goods

-- 1. Statutory time limit - 2.
-Approved plans - 3.
-Details of doors and door and window frames, rooflights, rainwater goods, roof slates and flue to be submitted and approved. - 4.
-Sample of the timberwork to the wheelhouse elevations to include colour and treatment - 5.
-Sample of roofing material to wheelhouse - 6.
-Sample panel of retaining walls - 7.
-Details of the oil tank and its screening - 8.
-Details of screening to bin store - 9.
-Sample/details of all hard surfacing materials and retention
+- 6. Sample of any new roof slates

+- 7. Sample of the timberwork to the wheelhouse elevations to include colour and treatment

+- 8. Sample of roofing material to wheelhouse - 9.
+Sample/details of the flue pipe - 10.
+Sample panel of retaining walls - 11.
+Details of the oil tank and its screening - 12.
+Details of screening to bin store - 13.
+Sample/details of all hard surfacing materials and retention - 14.
+Soft landscaping provision - 15.
+Soft landscaping maintenance - 16.
+Scheme/programme of archaeological works - 17.
+Mix, methodology and sample panel for any repointing, to be informed by mortar analysis and observation of historic finishes - 18.
+Methodology for repair and treatment of any structural timber - 19.
+Methodology for conservation of mill machinery - 20.
+Methodology for the dismantling and rebuilding of the drying kiln - 21.
+Details of the repair of the sluice gate, including drawings and an identification of the timber used